bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 #### [Nikola](https://getnikola.com/)
 Another Python generator!
 What's even better about Nikola is that it has an incredibly small codebase.
 Going through the source is breeze, if that's your style.
-Nikola also supports many languages for content posting, but it also has incredible support for image galleries.
+Nikola supports many languages for content posting like Pelican, but it also has incredible support for image galleries.
 It's compatible with Python 2 and 3, so there should be no complaints from programmers, and StaticGen says it "doesn't reinvent wheels, it leverages existing tools".
 In my